-But here at Dialexa that all began to change about a year ago when a little company called Bohemian Coding released the third version of its web and UI design product called Sketch.
+But here at Dialexa that all began to change about a year ago when a little company called Bohemian Coding released the third version of its web and UI design tool called Sketch.

 From the moment I first tried Sketch 3 (after much goading from a co-worker) I've been a fan - and I'm not alone.
 Over the past six months, our entire design team has transitioned from Photoshop to Sketch as our primary UI design tool.